John Garrett (rower)

-John Leslie Garrett (born 6 January 1963) is a male British former international rower.
+John Leslie Garrett (born 6 January 1963) is a British former international rower.

 Rowing career

 Garrett represented Great Britain at the 1984, 1988 and 1992 Summer Olympics.
-He rowed for Cambridge in the 1984 and 1985 Boat Races.
+He crewed for Cambridge in the 1984 and 1985 Boat Races.
 He has umpired The Boat Race on numerous occasions, including 2008, 2012, and the 2018 men's race.
 He represented England and won a silver medal in the eight, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Life

 Garrett was born in Radley, Oxfordshire.
-He was educated at Shrewsbury, where he won Henley with the boat club twice, and at St John's College, Cambridge, where he rowed for the Lady Margaret Boat Club before progressing to the Cambridge boat.
+He was educated at Shrewsbury, where he won Henley with the boat club twice, and at St John's College, Cambridge, where he crewed for the Lady Margaret Boat Club before advancing to the Cambridge boat.

 Politics

 Garrett stood as the Labour Party candidate in Fylde at the 1997 General Election, where he came in second place with 31.65 per cent of the vote.
 He is not to be confused with John Laurence Garrett, who stood down as the Labour MP for Norwich South that same year.